arthurspk/arthurspk/README.md

 Let's have a coffee, I'm always open to learn new things and discuss crazy ideas.
 You can reach me at arthurguiadev@gmail.com

-The true soldier does not fight because he hates what is in front of him, but because he loves what is behind him.
+The true soldier does not fight because he hates what is in front of him, but because he loves what is behind him. - G. K. Chesterton

 <table border="0" cellspacing="0" cellpadding="0">
   <tr>